tHeBeStXu/nCloth2JointsRigTool/README.md

 # Bugs:
 If you find any type of bugs, please e-mail me at: razer_mamba@qq.com.

-If you like this, please STAR this repository.
+If you like, please STAR this repository.
 Thank you very much.